arialhamed/arialhamed.github.io/_posts/apk/2021-05-26-marsus-survival-on-mars.md

 paid: true
 ---

 > _"Marsus: Survival on Mars is a game from Invictus Studio, made in the genre of SANDBOX-SURVIVAL!
-Then you have to survive on Mars after an unsuccessful landing, there are no living creatures on Mars, but it seems that you will soon run out of oxygen and the food needs to be done." - <a href="https://play.google.com/store/apps/details?id=com.MarsusProject" target="_blank">Play Store</a>_
+Then you have to survive on Mars after an unsuccessful landing, there are no living creatures on Mars, but it seems that you will soon run out of oxygen and the food needs to be done." - <a href="https://play.google.com/store/apps/details?id=com.MarsusProject">Play Store</a>_

 <span class="timestamp">07 May 2022:</span> I wanted this game a while back because it looked high-def, and I was shocked to see it function pretty well on my own phone, as it was so high-def.
 It looks a like swell game if I continued to play it, it looks pretty well done, besides the microsoft paint inventory & crafting UI.